jimfilippou/distributed/README.md

 sessions, fist run publishers, then brokers and finally consumers.
 The executable class files are located at `out/production/distributed`.
-You will have to edit the IP of the main class, also edit `Data/brokers.txt` to match your local network **and** finally edit `Helpers` package to use a proper absolute path.
+You will have to edit the IP of the main class, also edit `Data/brokers.txt` to match your local network **and** finally edit `helpers` package to use a proper absolute path.

 ##### Brokers
 `java Main brokers -p 192.168.1.4:9090`